Dirigentas/shipment_discount_calculator/README.md

 ## `Start the solution`

--   have PHP installed in your server / machine
+-   have PHP and composer installed in your system
--   kazkokia alternatyva npm i (padarius keisti)
+-   run below terminal commands:
+    -   composer install
+    -   composer run-script start
--   run project, run tests (padarius keisti)
+    -   composer run-script tests

 ## 🎯 Project features/goals from task requirements